bthornton191/apex_external_console_demo/README.md

 2. You can use 3rd party packages like pandas, numpy, and scipy.
 3. You can integrate your Apex scripts into a larger code base that runs outside of the Apex environment.

 The Apex documentation lays out a method for using 3rd party modules/packages in Apex scripts.
-There were several reasons that I was not satisfied with this method (not the least of which is that I couldn't get it to work with pandas).
-After some trial and error I came up with the method presented here using a virtual environment.
+There were several reasons that I was not satisfied with this method.
+I came up with the method presented here using a virtual environment.
+I believe this method is far superior to the method in the documentation.

 My hope is that the code in this repo can help you get a jump start on Apex scripting in external consoles.

 ## Requirements
 You must have MSC Apex installed.
 I currently have Iberian Lynx, but the script will *probably* work on any version.